calvinmclean/automated-garden/garden-controller/README.md

 ## Design Choices

+### Code Organization
+Since there's starting to be a lot of code in this project, and I made it pretty configurable, I wanted to improve the organization of everything by splitting it into multiple files.
+The code isn't really setup to be split into Arduino libraries, so I just split it into multiple `.ino` files.
+Arduino IDE will automatically combine all `.ino` files in alphabetical order, so I had to split some of the variables into header files so they could be included at the top.

 ### Arduino vs FreeRTOS
 This started out as an Arduino sketch, but I eventually wanted to make use of the dual-core capabilities of the ESP32 so I started learning about FreeRTOS.
 In the transition to making this a full FreeRTOS C++ project rather than an Arduino sketch, I chose to give up some of the niceties of Arduino such as `pinMode` and `digitalWrite`.
 However, I will probably leave this as an Arduino project since it is more approachable.